-You don’t feel like a victim to the economy, your boss or the financial markets when you are aware of your potential investment risk and have made choices from that place of awareness.
+You don’t feel like a victim to the economy or the financial markets when you are aware of your potential investment risk and have made choices from that place of awareness.

 In essence, behavioral finance says that we all have biases based on our past experiences with money and investing.

-Not only this, but the pain of investing mistakes is much greater than the joy of investing success.
-This sounds crazy but as humans we are wired to survive, and feeling pain more than joy helped us to survive back in the cave dwelling down.
+Not only this, but the pain of investing mistakes is much more intense than the joy of investing success.
+This sounds crazy but as humans, we are wired to survive, and feeling the pain more than joy helped us to survive back in the cave dwelling days.

-Now we can let go of the pain of investing mistakes and the accompanying fear it triggers.
-By focusing on what you have accomplished from your investing, and the joy you will have as you accomplish your goals, you can shift from investing with fear to investing with logic.
+You can learn from past investing mistakes to become a better investor.
+By focusing on what you have accomplished from your investing, and the joy you will have as you accomplish your financial goals, you can shift from investing with emotions to investing with logic and math.

-You’ve probably noticed that all the ways to lower investment risk in this post are based on logic, math and historical facts.
+You’ve probably noticed that all the ways to lower investment risk in this post are based on logic, math, facts, and data.

 Ways to Lower Investment Risk Summary

 Here you have 11 ways to lower investment risk while building wealth.
 Do some research and play with your own numbers to see if any of these risk lowering investment strategies make sense for you.
-Then make it happen.